GK230/GK230/README.md

 - :woman_student:  I'm just about to graduate from a Full Stack Software Engineering Course at Boolean
 - :computer:  I'm currently looking for a position as a Full Stack Software Engineer
 - :seedling:  I'm eager to learn new things and develop my skills
-- :framed_picture:  Here'a link to my : [https://github.com/GK230/project-portfolio "project portfolio"]
+- :framed_picture:  Here'a link to my : [project portfolio] (https://github.com/GK230/project-portfolio)
 - :telephone_receiver:  You can get in touch with me on : [https://www.linkedin.com/in/geeta-kotecha-59729816/ "LinkedIn"]

 <!--